jtdoud/GetCleanData/code_book.md

-# Tidy Dataset Code Book
+# Tidy Data Set Code Book

 A data frame with 180 observations on the following 81 variables.